girst/solvitaire-mirror-of-git.gir.st/README.md

  * TODO: suggest moves (`h` => hint)
  * TODO: cleanup: in `x2y()` functions there is a lot of replication and noise when calculating legal moves, top cards, etc.
+ * TODO: clean up '/' and 'f' implementations
 ### P3
+ * TODO: some stuff in printed on stdout+fflush, some on stderr
  * TODO: visbell changes: instead of screen, flash active {cursor,card} {red,twice}?
  * TODO: differential drawing mode (at least for highlighting cards)
  * TODO: `.` command (repeat last action)